opendungeon

 GM host archives

 The logged-in /gm page can read a running opendungeon-host URL and save the current host snapshot to the selected GM world.
-The archive event includes connected players, co-op state, the latest host authority cursor, recent command results, recent action log entries, delivered GM patches, combat state, and sync warnings.
-These rows stay owner-scoped through Supabase RLS and give future GM tooling a durable action history without making Supabase the live movement authority.
+The archive event includes connected players, co-op state, recent command results, action log entries, delivered GM patches, combat state, and sync warnings.
+These records give future GM tooling a durable action history without making the website the live movement authority.

 Vercel Sandbox experiment

-Vercel Sandbox is a plausible future path for player-owned internet hosting, but it should be treated as an experiment before it becomes the default. /create now stores the planned Sandbox host shape in Supabase metadata so the invite, GM console, and future provisioning job agree on the same lifecycle.
+Vercel Sandbox is a plausible future path for player-owned internet hosting, but it should be treated as an experiment before it becomes the default.
 The flow would be:

 The planned sandbox launch command is: